Legislative and Policy Advocacy

 - Children's and Parents' Rights

-With its diversity and depth of issues, heterogeneous communities, and vibrant politics, New York City is the perfect place to learn about legislative and policy advocacy.
-The skills you learn and the experience you get will prepare you to be an effective attorney - whether you pursue a career in legislative advocacy, litigation, or virtually any other practice area.
+With its diversity and depth of issues, heterogeneous communities, and vibrant politics, New York City is the perfect place to learn to be a legislative and policy advocate.
+Plus, the skills you learn and the experience you get will prepare you to be an effective attorney - whether you pursue a career in legislative advocacy, litigation, or virtually any other practice area.

 Without the Legislative and Policy Advocacy Clinic, I would not be where I am today.
 Both the practical and legal skills I developed during my time in the clinic were invaluable in beginning my career in government and policy, and continue to be relevant years later.Kelly Taylor, Sr. Legislative Counsel